-David N. (Dave) Gilbert, M.D. is Chief of Infectious Diseases at Providence Portland Medical Center in Portland Oregon, where he has practiced medicine for 40 years.
+David N. (Dave) Gilbert, M.D. is emeritus faculty of Infectious Diseases at Providence Portland Medical Center in Portland Oregon, where he has practiced medicine for 48 years.
 He is also Professor of Medicine at Oregon Health Sciences University.
 Dave did his infectious diseases fellowship training with Jay P. Sanford, M.D., at the University of Texas Southwestern Medical School in Dallas, TX, in the 1970s.
-His association with the Sanford Guide extends back to its early editions.
+His association with the Sanford Guide extends back to its first edition.
 Dr. GIlbert served as IDSA President in 2002.
 Full bio.

 Henry F. (Chip) Chambers, M.D. is Professor of Medicine Emeritus at the University of California San Francisco (UCSF).
 He earned his undergraduate degree at Vanderbilt University and his medical degree at UCSF.
 His academic interests include antimicrobial resistance; genetics, molecular basis, and epidemiology of methicillin-resistance in Staphylococcus aureus; staphylococcal infections and tuberculosis.
 He joined the editorial board in 2007.
 Full bio.